 Health Benefits of Celery

-Celery is not only popular for many culinary dishes, it has been used medicinally for centuries, relieving a variety of different ailments.
+Celery is not only a popular ingredient in many dishes, but it has been used medicinally for centuries, relieving a variety of different ailments.
 Celery's medicinal properties are useful for:

 Relieving water retention.
 Celery works as a diuretic, helping to flush excess fluid from the body.

 Reducing inflammation.
-The anti-inflammatory properties of celery bring relief to joint and muscle pain.
+The anti-inflammatory properties of celery bring relief from joint and muscle pain.

 Along with its primary uses, celery has numerous secondary benefits, including: